Live-Charts/Live-Charts/README.md

 //create a new SeriesCollection var seriesCollection = new SeriesCollection();

-//create some LineSeries if ypu need so var charlesSeries = new LineSeries
+//create some LineSeries if you need so, there are many supported series var charlesSeries = new LineSeries
 {
   Title = "Charles",